 What is online identity management?

-Online identity management is a collection of techniques used to create, promote, and protect the way a person or company is portrayed on the internet.
+Online identity management is a collection of techniques used to create, promote, and protect how a person or company is portrayed online.
 It often works as part of a branding or reputation management campaign to improve the quality and accuracy of the information that comprises your online identity.

 How do I create an online identity?